A panther chameleon, found in the tropcial forests of Madagascar. Renee Grayson, Flickr

 But species richness does not consider the relative abundance of each species, or its importance to an ecosystem or landscape, or its value to people.
 As such, biologists have invented diversity indices, such as the Simpson index and the Shannon index, to take these factors into account.

-When talking about biodiversity loss, we often focus on losses in species diversity, as it is crucial to maintain the balance of ecosystems, nutritional value of food, and enhance resilience of ecosystems and landscapes to the threats of climate change and other risks like weeds and pests.
+When we talk about biodiversity loss, we often measure this in terms of species diversity, which is crucial to maintaining the balance of ecosystems and nutritional value of food, as well as protecting ecosystems and landscapes against the climate crisis and other risks like weeds and pests.

-Yet genetic diversity – the characteristics of a species’ genetic makeup – is equally important, as it ensures resilience to change and stressors on a more individual level.
+Yet genetic diversity – the characteristics of a species’ genetic makeup – is equally important as it provides resilience against change and stressors at the individual level.

 Consider the following analogy: in investing, a diversified portfolio minimizes risk and usually provides the most reliable returns.
 Likewise, genetic diversity protects a species from being wiped out by an external shock like a natural disaster or disease outbreak.